 The Utah Brewers Cooperative includes two breweries, Squatters Craft Beers and Wasatch Brewery.
 Both breweries have been around since the craft beer renaissance began in the 1980s, and both contribute to the richness of Utah’s evolving beer scene.
 A few years back, the Cooperative was named Mid-Size Brewery of the Year by the Brewers Association.

 When it comes to choosing a beer at either of these breweries, it really depends on which of your taste buds you are looking to appease, as both have a wide selection to choose from.
 Each of their beers is a stand out selection in their respective categories.
 The autumnal and velvety Wasatch Polygamy Porter is one of the city’s best-best known offerings.
 If you crave something on the opposite end of the spectrum, the Squatters IPA is crisp and bright, perfect for hot summer days.

 Both breweries feature several brewpubs in the Salt Lake City area, each with an extensive menu.
 Try the Bavarian Pretzel and/or the house burger at Wasatch, while Squatters is known for its killer street tacos — they have beef, fish, and veggies options.
-Both breweries have a location in Park City and Salt Lake City, and Squatters has a location at the Salt Lake City International Airport.
+Both breweries have a location in Park City and Salt Lake City, as well as at the Salt Lake City International Airport.

 Strap Tank Brewery